Houmaneskandani/CS-166-Project/README.md

     - If all the inputs are valid, we use an INSERT statement to create a new record containning the inputted information in the Technician table

  > • Book Flight: Given a customer and flight that he/she wants to book, determine the status of the reservation (Waitlisted/Confirmed/Reserved) and add the reservation to the database with appropriate status.

+   To implement this requirement, we ask the user to input a customer id and a flight number.
+We perform the following validation:

+   - To validate the flight number, we check if there is any record in the Flight table with the inputted flight number.
+If there is no such record then we ask for a new flight number otherwise we continue.

+   - To validate the customer id, we check if there is any record in the Customer table with the inputted customer id.
+If there is no such record then we ask for a new customer id otherwise we continue.

+   After the inputs are validated, we check if there is any reservation record that have the inputted flight number and customer id in their fid and cid fields respectively.
+If there is a record then we check the status of it and do the following logic:

+   Note: We check if a flight is full by comparing the number of tickets sold and the number of seats of the plane assigned to the flight.
+If number of seats is less than the number of tickets sold then flight is considered full otherwise flight is not considered full

+   - If status is waitlisted we let the user know the customer is currently waitlisted.
+If the flight is still full, we let the user know that there is no further action available.
+If flight has open seats, we ask the user whether or not to change the reservation status to confirmed or reserved and update the reservation record accordingly.

+   - If status is reserved we let the user know the customer is currently reserved.
+We ask the user whether or not to change the reservation status to confirmed and update the reservation record accordingly.

+   - If status is confirmed we let the user know the customer is currently confirmed and that there is no further action necessary.
+Note, we do not let the user change a reservation status of confirmed.

+   If there is no reservation record that have the inputted flight number and customer id in their fid and cid fields respectively, we do the following logic:

+   - If the flight is still full, we ask the user whether or not to add the customer to the waitlist and create a new reservation record with status of waitlisted accordingly.

+   - If flight has open seats, we ask the user whether to confirm or reserve the flight for the customer and create a new reservation record with status of confirmed or reserved accordingly.

  > • List number of available seats for a given flight: Given a flight number and a departure date, find the number of available seats in the flight.